What this SEO checklist covers

 10. Robots.txt

 The robots.txt file controls how search engines crawl your site.
 Use it to block access to junk pages or private sections.
-Ensure it does not accidentally block resources needed for rendering.
-Regularly validate the file to avoid visibility issues.
+Double-check that it does not accidentally block resources needed for rendering.
+Check it regularly to avoid visibility issues.

 11. Site speed